 Dolphin pulled free of her grip, seeing how the former queen’s eyes gleamed with jealous fury.
 “Mera, please!
-He’s older than I am.
-He’s just a friend to me!” she said.
+He’s older than I am, and just a friend!” she said.

-“Keep away, or I’ll kill you!” she cried.
+“Keep away, or I’ll kill you!” she hissed.

 Later, in her bedroom, Mera combed out her long red hair and gazed at her reflection in her mirror.

 That foolish Orm thought us allies merely because I told him how to lead his troops into our city and spent a few nights with him, she thought.
 I would never join him.
 Arthur is the only man for me.
 With Vulko silenced, my part in the little drama will never surface, and my hard-water creations in the bodies of those girls stopped them once.
 If they dare to tempt you from me, I shall end their miserable lives.

 She rested her chin on her linked hands and said, “Truly, it is so good to be queen!”